qhm10000/Code-for-GC-Colorimetric-Sensor-Hyphenation/README.md

-Those code are used for the paper "Utilizing Colorimetric Gas Sensors as a Selective Detector for Gas Chromatography" (Analytical Chemistry).
+Those code are used for the paper "Utilizing Colorimetric Gas Sensors as a Selective Detector for Gas Chromatography".
 To make those code work properly, the users need to prepare the enviroment following the instructions.
 Those instructions aim to help the beginners.
 The users could find the instruction for enviroment preparation in the Supporting Information of our paper.